amitdubeyomnifi/demo/README.md

 # Demo
-This is a demo repo for testing of GitHub.
+This is a demo repo for testing GitHub.